Skip to main content

 Not necessarily.
 If the person already on the account is both the sole director or trustee and the account representative, another person may not be needed.
 If the charity has more than one director or trustee, those additional people will need to be reflected on the account.

-Stripe will compare the directors shown on the account against relevant charity regulator or registry information.
-Missing names or mismatches can cause the check to fail.
+Stripe will compare the directors or trustees shown on the account against relevant charity regulator or registry information.
+If your charity has more than five trustees or directors, add a maximum of five people in the Stripe process.
+Missing, incomplete or mismatched names can delay verification.

 How will I know if action is needed?